 Wine is one of the most preferred types of alcohol and it’s for a good reason.
-Its wide variety allows for great food and wine pairing options, which appeals to customers.
+Its only rival can be specialty coffee.
+However, wine's wide variety allows for great pairing options with different foods, which appeals to customers.
 Although the drink menu design may be challenging, it’s worth investing the time and money to curate it well.

 Every business owner in the hospitality industry should put more emphasis on their wine lists.
 QR code menus and other hotel technology can improve the quality of service.
-Serving the best cocktails around is also a way to bring more value to customers.
+Serving the best cocktails around is also a way to bring more value to customers, as well as seasonal drinks and CBD beverages.
+Creating drinks that work with you banquet table setup ideas is a wonderful plan.
 But, nothing beats serving a great meal with the right type of wine!

 Why is serving different varieties of wine important for hotel restaurants?
 To get more details, keep on reading!